 Now on the farm, growing tomatoes is very hard, but in July we have Black Russian plants looking very healthy and flowering and setting fruit.
 The plants usually die once a few fruits are ripe, but we’ll see how these go in a raised bed with all bought soil.

 We harvest kaffir lime leaf, lemongrass, and curry leaf all year round.
 The moringa has been cut back hard so not much on there right now.

 Garlic chives are fully grown and we’re harvesting often.

 Mint and parsley look weak and aren’t putting on much growth.
 Either they don’t like winter or the soil needs a boost.
 They’re in pots.
 Nothing really likes pots.

 Vietnamese mint has died back after flowering and a mealybug attack but is still green in places.
 (2019).
 In 2020 I just transplanted it to an open border.
 It was taking up space in my main raised bed and we never eat it, so it had to go.

 Thai Basil and lemon basil is doing well, flowering, self-seeding, and putting on plenty of healthy growth.
 Harvesting regularly.
-In 2020 we had a few plants die in July, not sure why.
+In 2020 we had a few plants die in July, not sure why, possibly because its mid winter.
 The life cycle of these plants seems to be year-round, I have new seedlings, young plants, and mature seeding plants constantly.
 We always have basil and use it a lot.

 In 2019, 30-40 jack fruit were on the tree in July, but not ripe yet.
 In 2020 the jack fruit are appearing slowly.
 There are 4 large fruit, almost full size, while more and more new fruit buds appear daily.
 We’ve never seen the jackfruit tree behave like this before and have no idea why.